holyavkin/Public/codex.md

 - Astrology/stars/sun/planets influent to us by gravitation.
 - Science can't explain everything.
 Most in the "not yet" bucket, but some in the "never" bucket.
 - Heaven/God/angels and hell/devil/demons starts from inside out.
-— Jesus, Buddha, Muhamed, Confucious were extraordinary human beings.
+— Jesus, Buddha, Muhammad, Confucious were extraordinary human beings.

 Explanatory.
 Science, politics, and the universe.

 - We probably live in a simulation(the matrix) (see digital realism).
-— We are biorobots (habits == apps), or phylosophical zombies (phone addicted).
+— We are biorobots (habits == apps), or phylosophical zombies (content addicted).
 - Other dimensions and universes exist.
 - Micro and macro evolution happens.
 - Big Bang is like a reboot of the universe or a multiverse multiplication through the wormhole/black-hole.